svirant/gSerialEnabler/README.md

 ## External assembly
  - Cut Dupont line in half for 10cm section.
  - Remove plastic covers on Dupont line and insert into 2x4 Dupont shell as shown below.
- - Strip wire on other end and solder into vias on PCB.
+ - Strip wire on other end and solder into through-holes on PCB.

 <img width="700" src="./images/5.PNG" /> </br>